NeTEx-CEN/NeTEx/ReadMe.txt

 In addition

-  - nx.xsd : Embeds NeTeX XML model elements within a simple thematic organisation to facilitate browsing and inspection of NeTEx.
+  - nx.xsd : Embeds NeTEx XML model elements within a simple thematic organisation to facilitate browsing and inspection of NeTEx.
     The NX schema is not intended for actual use.

 There are XML examples  of the use of both protocols. see examples subdirectory.